likhithgowdahr005-create/Digital-Logic-to-VLSI/README.md

 ## Introduction

-This repository documents my **16-week VLSI internship journey**, where each task helps strengthen my understanding of Digital Logic Design, Verilog HDL, simulation, waveform analysis, and fundamental VLSI concepts.
+This repository documents my **16-week VLSI internship journey**, where each task is designed to strengthen my understanding of Digital Logic Design, Verilog HDL, simulation and waveform analysis, and fundamental VLSI concepts.
 Each completed task contributes to building practical knowledge and hands-on experience in digital design.

 ### Repository Objectives